fardisa/temp_dev_db/api-documentation.md

 Data can only be saved for 5 hours.
 This is where all the rough work was done.

-> Access the Swagger UI on [link-to-online-enpoint.com](link-to-online-enpoint.com/docs)
+> Access the Swagger UI on [Swagger UI](https://devdb-prmpsmart.b4a.run/docs) for full API documentation.

 ## Endpoints and HTTP Methods